edjanilson/Conversor_binario_decimal/README.md

 # conversor_binario_decimal

-Pequeno sistema feito em C# com Windows forms que permite converter um número binário em decimal.
+Small system made in C# with Windows forms that allows you to convert a binary number into decimal.